TABBots/Permachive/README.md

 Tweak the `MAX_CONCURRENT_SESSIONS` value as required - higher = more load but a higher chance of content being archived (download requests are dropped if the queue gets too full).

 # Twitter Archiver
-To run TwittAR you need Twitter API keys, which you can get via a Twitter developer account.
+To run the Twitter Archiver you need Twitter API keys, which you can get via a Twitter developer account.
 **You will also need elevated API access.**
 Follow this answer here, and fill in the relevant fields in example.wallet.json:
 https://stackoverflow.com/a/6875024/18012461